Scaling a Knowledge System Without a Bigger Model

 • Answer questions using an LLM

-The pipeline was initially built around Qwen3-32B-AWQ and later migrated to Qwen3.5-35B-A3B for improved reasoning and efficiency.
-Yet despite the hardware being sufficient, the model failed to answer questions about documents that clearly contained the answer.
+For an exercise, we built an initial pipeline around Qwen3-32B-AWQ and later migrated to Qwen3.5-35B-A3B for improved reasoning and efficiency.
+And despite the hardware being sufficient, the model failed to answer questions about documents that clearly contained the answer.

 The Conventional RAG Pattern